storj/storj/docs/blueprints/forgotten-deletes.md

     A signed bloom filter does not give us enough information.
 All it tells us is that at some point in time, the satellite did not expect the node to have a particular piece.
 Whether the bloom filter was issued before or after the piece was deleted, or that the node was removed from the piece, may not be easy to determine.
 If nodes were to present their most recently acquired bloom filters, this would clearly indicate that the node should not have said piece.
 However, given that the entire problem is precipitated by a satellite having amnesia, there would be no way to verify that a given bloom filter is the most recently issued.
 Further, the forgetful satellite may even issue a bloom filter which contains the false piece before the node is audited for it.
 We may be able to give nodes the benefit of the doubt by allowing them to present a bloom filter issued within the last X days which does not contain the requested piece ID.
 However, again, there may be a large lag between the time of the database restoration and the time the node is actually audited for the piece.
 We would need to allow the node to present very old bloom filters, which may allow widespread cheating.

+- Why the indirection from piece ID to signed delete requests?

+    It is possible for us to store the signed delete request directly at the piece ID path.
+However, due to the fact that each request may contain multiple piece IDs, we would be replicating the data at each piece ID path.
+If each individual piece for deletion had its own signature we would be able to directly store the data without a problem.

 - Satellite signs a delete request for each piece ID

    Currently the satellite signs a batch of piece IDs for deletion.
-If instead the satellite signs each individual piece ID, this would make storing and retrieving proof of deletion much easier.
-We could just store each piece ID and signed proof in a single DB row.
+If instead the satellite signs each individual piece ID, this would make storing and retrieving proof of deletion much easier, as mentioned above.
 However, the extra overhead of signing each piece may be prohibitive.

-- Storing the signed delete request in place of the piece data

-    I like this idea.
-However, we would need to figure out that this is actually a deleted piece and the data should be sent in the appropriate response field in order for the satellite to process it as such.
-In this case I think we would need to check every single download request to see if it is a deleted piece, which seems too inefficient.
-Perhaps if we stored these in a separate directory than blobs it would work.
-That way, when we fail to find the piece in blobs, we could double check this deleted piece proofs directory.
-If it exists, we send the data in the response field for signed delete requests.
-However, as one delete request contains multiple piece IDs, storing the message with each individual piece would result in a lot of replicated data.
-If each individual piece for deletion were signed this would not be a problem, but as mentioned above, I am unsure if spending the resources to sign each piece would be prohibitive.

 ## Implementation